typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/docs/guides/options.md

 ### `--propertiesFormat`

-Specify the render style of properties groups for interfaces and classes.
+Specify the render style of property groups for interfaces and classes.
 Defaults to `"list"`.

 ```shell
 --propertiesFormat <"list"|"table">